-- Genesys Technical Publications Glossary, which ships on the Genesys Documentation Library DVD and which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which ships on the Genesys Documentation Library DVD, and which provides documented migration strategies for Genesys product releases.
-Contact Genesys Technical Support for more information.
+- Genesys Technical Publications Glossary, which provides a comprehensive list of the Genesys and computer-telephony integration (CTI) terminology and acronyms used in this document. - Genesys Migration Guide, which provides documented migration strategies for Genesys product releases.
+Contact Genesys Customer Care for more information.

-Information about supported hardware and third-party software is available on the Genesys Technical Support website in the following documents:
+Information about supported operating systems and third-party software is available on the Genesys Documentation website in the following documents:

+- Genesys Supported Operating Environment Reference Guide - Genesys Supported Media Interfaces Reference Manual

+Consult the following additional resources as necessary:

-- Genesys Supported Operating Environment Reference Manual - Genesys Supported Media Interfaces Reference Manual - Genesys Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 8.x releases.
+- Genesys Hardware Sizing Guide, which provides information about Genesys hardware sizing guidelines for the Genesys 8.x releases. - Genesys Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability.

-- Genesys Interoperability Guide, which provides information on the compatibility of Genesys products with various Configuration Layer Environments; Interoperability of Reporting Templates and Solutions; and Gplus Adapters Interoperability. - Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 8.x Worksheets, which provides a range of expected database sizes for various Genesys products. - IVR SDK 8.1 C Developer's Guide - IVR SDK 8.1 XML Developer's Guide - Voice Platform SDK 8.x .NET (or Java) API Reference - Framework 8.1 Deployment Guide - Framework 8.1 T-Server Deployment Guide - Framework 8.1 Configuration Options Reference Manual
+- Genesys Licensing Guide, which introduces you to the concepts, terminology, and procedures that are relevant to the Genesys licensing system. - Genesys Database Sizing Estimator 8.x Worksheets, which provides a range of expected database sizes for various Genesys products.

-For additional system-wide planning tools and information, see the release-specific listings of System Level Documents on the Genesys Technical Support website, accessible from the system level documents by release tab in the Knowledge Base Browse Documents Section.
+For additional system-wide planning tools and information, see the release-specific listings of System-Level Documents on the Genesys Documentation website.